nccgroup/azucar/README.md

 To use your custom plugin, add it to the Plugins\Custom folder.
 For those not familiar with plugins, it's basically self-contained PowerShell code that is passed as a scriptblock class.
 The variable names and return values stay the same throughout all plugins, so they can be generically loaded.

-The following sample shows a basic structure of an Azucar PowerShell plugin:
+The following sample shows the basic structure of a Azucar PowerShell plugin:

 ```powershell
 #Sample skeleton PowerShell plugin code